-This motion was discussed at the Audit & Finance Committee meeting on October 9, 2017.
-The Committee reviewed the motion and moved it forward to the Full Board with a recommendation for approval.
+This motion was discussed at the Audit & Finance Committee meeting on April 22, 2019.
+The Committee reviewed the motion and moved it forward for consideration by the full board.

 12. TIMELINE FOR IMPLEMENTATION

 Upon approval of this motion, the District will move forward with setting up the grant funds at Aki Kurose, Denny International, and Mercer, as outlined on the attached letter of commitment.